Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • clinical symptoms are more typical for other diseases than for actinomycosis;

-• round or irregular;
+• round or irregular in shape;

 • with reduced density;